 - 1.1.
 On 18 January 2024, 1Circle Pty Ltd on behalf of the Business Renewables Buying Group (the Group) (together, the Applicants) lodged an application for authorisation AA1000660 with the Australian Competition and Consumer Commission (the ACCC).
 The Applicants are seeking authorisation to establish a joint renewable energy buying group in which the Group pools their electricity demand and conducts a joint procurement and negotiation process for the supply of electricity and an equivalent quantity of large-scale generation certificates from a renewable energy project or projects connected to the National Electricity Market (NEM).
 Authorisation is also sought to enable future members to join the Group provided that the specified aggregate load threshold is not exceeded. - 1.2.
 Authorisation is sought for a period of 11 years. - 1.3.
 This application for authorisation was made under subsection 88(1) of the Competition and Consumer Act 2010 (Cth) (the Act).
 If granted, an authorisation provides the relevant parties with protection from legal action under the specified provisions in Part IV of the Act in respect of the specified conduct.
-The ACCC has a discretion to grant authorisation, but must not do so unless it is satisfied in all the circumstances that the

-- conduct would or is likely to result in benefit to the public that would outweigh any likely public detriment (ss 90(7) and 90(8) of the Act (the authorisation test)). - 1.4.
-The Applicants have also requested interim authorisation to enable the Group to initiate the procurement process while the ACCC is considering the substantive application.
-The request for interim authorisation is considered further in section 6.
+The ACCC has a discretion to grant authorisation, but must not do so unless it is satisfied in all the circumstances that the conduct would or is likely to result in benefit to the public that would outweigh any likely public detriment (ss 90(7) and 90(8) of the Act (the authorisation test)). - 1.4.
+The Applicants also requested interim authorisation to enable the Group to initiate the procurement process while the ACCC considered the substantive application.
+On 28 February 2024, the ACCC granted interim authorisation under subsection 91(2) of the